pavelkraleu/grid-fin-carnival/README.md

 I modified [STL model](https://www.printables.com/model/142891-grid-fin-spacex-falcon-9) from Printables in OpenSCAD to have round part which wraps round arms and also secures rubber band.

+Mask was printed in two parts on Prusa Mini and glued together.

 <table>
 <tr>
     <td><img src="images/final/a.jpg" alt="Image of grid fin mask"></td>